Black Pepper can make you sneeze, right?

 The genus Piper (Piperaceae), which contains approximately 2000 plant species distributed mainly in tropical areas, is a potential source of drugs based on the use of some Piper species in traditional medicine.
 For example, nearly 30 out of 60 indigenous Chinese Piper species are used medically.
 (4)

 In Thailand, the root of Piper nigrum (black pepper plant), in the form of ghee, powders, enemas, and balms, is applied to abdominal tumors.
-The plant can also be used to treat abdominal fullness, adenitis, cancer, cholera, cold, colic, kidney stone, and headache.
+The plant can also be used to treat abdominal fullness, adenitis, cancer, cholera, colds, colic, kidney stone, and headache.
 Black pepper (黑胡椒 Hēi Hú Jiāo) is used in some formulae to treat respiratory or gastric cancers in China.
 (4)

 Black Pepper Extract – Piperine